GChristensen/posts/_posts/2019-09-01-custom-enso-commands.md

         └───pop music
 ```

-Below we create code that will help us to move files displayed in MPC to the directories shown above
+Below we create all necessary commands that will help us to move files displayed in MPC
-and open the result with mediaprobes:
+to the directories shown above and open the result with mediaprobes:

 <video src="/posts/videos/enso-demo.webm" width="100%" type="video/webm" controls></video>